DigitalSocietySchool/womensafety-converstation/README.md

 		chmod a+x dependencies
      	chmod a+x runProto
      	sudo su
      	#  Installation of the dependencies requires administrator priviledges.
      	./dependencies
-     	#      That should build all the required dependencies for the prototype, so to exit from administrator mode, type:
+     	#  That should build all the required dependencies for the prototype, so exit now.
 		exit

 4. To run the prototype: